• Skip to primary navigation

 What to serve it with

-The best part about this classic comforting recipe is that it incorporates most of the typical items you would eat at dinner into one dish!
+The best part about this traditional cottage pie recipe is that it incorporates most of the typical items you would eat at dinner into one dish!

-To store your leftovers, transfer them in an airtight container, and keep in the fridge for up to 2 days.
-Then transfer them into an oven-friendly dish, cover with foil and reheat in the oven until warmed through.
+Store your leftovers in an airtight container, and keep in the fridge for up to 2 days.
+Reheat in the oven until warmed through.

-This dish also freezes beautifully after baking it, simply transfer your leftovers in an airtight container and keep in the freezer up to 1 month.
+Cottage pie also freezes beautifull!
+Simply transfer your leftovers in an airtight container and keep in the freezer up to 1 month.

 cottage pie in a cast iron casserole pot, topped with fresh thyme sprigs, and some mashed potatoes removed to show the minced beef beneath.